-Will be a workshop at MICCAI 2026, 4th or 8th October, Abu Dhabi, United Arab Emirates.
+Will be a workshop at MICCAI 2026, 27th September, Strasbourg, France.

 Deep-Brea3th 2026: 3rd Deep Breast Workshop on AI and Imaging for Diagnostic and Treatment Challenges in Breast Care